 Further concrete terraces were built in the 1950s, and in 1962 a new seating stand got built on top of one of the terraces.
 This resulted in a capacity of almost 40,000.

 Stade Emile Versé recorded its highest attendance in 1980 when 38,349 supporters visited a match against Standard de Liège.

-The Constant Vanden Stock Stadion was not selected as a playing venue for the Euro 2000 tournament as capacity did not meet the 30,000 threshold.
+Constant Vanden Stock Stadion was not selected as a playing venue for the Euro 2000 tournament as capacity did not meet the 30,000 threshold.
 Local government funds that could have been used to expand the stadium were invested in the Stade Roi Baudouin instead.
-The club then decided to invest their own funds in improving the player material of the club.
+The club then decided to invest their own funds in improving their squad.

 In the summer of 2012, the stadium underwent a small refurbishment to keep it eligible to host Champions League matches.
 Works included the installation of new and more spacious seats, which in turn reduced capacity from just over 26,000 to its current total of 21,500.

 For years, Anderlecht have been looking into the options of either expanding the Constant Vanden Stock Stadion, or building a complete new stadium.
 While preferring the former, plans to expand the stadium did not get approval as local citizens objected, and the club therefore decided to become the occupant of the future Eurostadium, despite feeling that the 60,000 capacity is much too large for the club.